enragedginger/tensorflow-clj/README.md

 [![Build Status](https://travis-ci.org/enragedginger/tensorflow-clj.svg?branch=master)](https://travis-ci.org/enragedginger/tensorflow-clj)

+This project is under active development.
+Expect the APIs to change frequently for the next several months.

+## Summary
-Clojure API for using Google's TensorFlow.
+Clojure API for building and running computations on Google's TensorFlow framework.

-We just got started.
-The API will change constantly.
+## Rationale (because it wouldn't be a Clojure library without this section)
+TODO

+## Goals
+TODO

+## How to Get Involved
-Development is coordinated on **#tensorflow** @ Clojurians Slack, [get an invite](http://clojurians.net/)
+* You can find and chat with us on **#tensorflow** @ Clojurians Slack.
+[Get an invite here.](http://clojurians.net/)
+* If you find bugs / have feature requests, feel free to make an issue here on GitHub.
+For bugs, please provide sample code where possible for reproducing the issue.
+Also, be sure to let us know what environment (OS, Java version, CLJ version, etc.) you're using.

 ## Usage

+This library is available via Clojars: `[tensorflow-clj "0.1"]`

-Should run out-of-the-box using Leiningen.
-Developed locally on macOS and also built on Travis CI Linux.
+This project should run out-of-the-box using Leiningen.
+It's developed locally on MacOS and also built on Travis CI Linux.

 Run some basic tests: